 This group of emergency aid champions shared learnings and helped refine best practices.
 It included forward-thinking institutions, key stakeholders, and exemplars in emergency aid and innovation.

-In addition to advancing progress on emergency aid, Innovation Cohort participants report that staff across the institution are collaborating and innovating in new ways:
+In addition to advancing progress on emergency aid, Innovation Cohort participants report that staff and faculty across the institution are collaborating and innovating in new ways:

 “We have made great progress on our EA program because we are collectively committed.
 It is not solely about the need—that always existed.
 The difference is that we are working together to leverage change.”